 No account details received?
-Report it via the helpdesk portal.
-Also check that your address is correct in Studielink to ensure you receive all future correspondence.
+Get in touch via the helpdesk portal (see contact block on this page).
+Also check that your contact details are correct in Studielink.
+If not, update them right away to ensure you receive all future correspondence.

-The email or letter containing your account details will be sent to the address you provided in Studielink or your student registration form.
-Note that you will only be able to use your account after (re)setting your password via Account Self Service
+Note that you will only be able to use your account after (re)setting your password via Account Self Service:

 - If you have received a temporary password - first reset your password

 - If you haven’t received a password - first activate your account

 Also set up an authenticator app for additional authentication (MFA).
 This will enable you to re-set your password at a later date in case of loss or expiry.
 You also have the option of entering your mobile phone number so you can receive a new password by text message.

 To log into many university systems you now need to use Multi-factor authentication (MFA).
 This means that as well as entering your username and password, you also need to confirm your identity via an additional method.

 You can use one of the following three methods of authentication: